Resourcecode-project/py-resourcecode/README.md

 with funding provided by national/ regional sources and co-funding by the European Union's Horizon 2020 research and innovation program.

-The partners of the projet (EMEC, IFREMER, CentraleNantes, Ocean Data Lab, Smart Bay Ireland, University College Dublin, INNOSEA and University of Edinburgh) contributed to this this toolbox and transfered the copyright to IFREMER.
+The partners of the project (EMEC, IFREMER, CentraleNantes, Ocean Data Lab, Smart Bay Ireland, University College Dublin, INNOSEA and University of Edinburgh) contributed to this this toolbox and transfered the copyright to IFREMER.
 They all agreed to the published License (GPL v3).